eduroam, a worldwide roaming service, replaced UMASS-SECURE1X for encrypted wireless connectivity on August 5, 2014.

-OIT administers and supports two wireless networks on the campus wireless network: UMASS-SECURE1X and UMASS.
-Other networks are not supported by OIT and are considered interfering networks because they may pose security risks and slow down speed of the network.
+UMass Amherst IT administers and supports two wireless networks on the campus wireless network: eduroam and UMASS.
+Other networks are not supported by us and are considered interfering networks because they may pose security risks and slow down speed of the network.

-The main difference is security.
-UMASS-SECURE1X uses 802.1x authentication and encryption, which adds a layer of security to your connection.
-In addition, you can configure your UMASS-SECURE1X connection to log-in automatically every time you start your computer.
+The main difference is security. eduroam uses 802.1x authentication and encryption, which adds a layer of security to your connection.
+In addition, you can configure your eduroam connection to log-in automatically every time you start your computer.

 UMASS is the unencrypted, less secure, way to connect to the wireless network.
-To connect, you must log in through a Web browser with your OIT Account NetID and password.
-OIT will slowly be restricting the use of the UMASS SSID.
+To connect, you must log in through a Web browser with your IT Account NetID and password.
+We will slowly be restricting the use of the UMASS SSID.

-To connect to the UMass Amherst wireless network, you'll need to:
+To connect to the UMass Amherst wireless network, you'll need:

 Check the WiFi Alliance's lists of certified devices and adapters or refer to your device's documentation or specifications.

 Yes.
 Faculty and staff members can create temporary accounts for their guests so that they can log in to the wireless network for up to three (3) days.
 Guests must log in using the UMASS SSID.
 See our Guest Wireless Accounts page for more information.
 Note: Students cannot create guest accounts at this time.

 To find a wireless coverage area near you, view our wireless coverage areas page (which includes a wireless coverage map).
 Note: Both eduroam and UMASS are available wherever there is coverage.

 We is currently working to provide wireless coverage throughout all academic and administrative buildings on campus.
 For more information, see our Wireless Coverage Expansion Project page.